openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

     * Statement6: traffic matching IPv4Prefix6/24 & IPv6Prefix6/64, Punt to default vrf
   * DUT must also leak all the routes from the Default VRF to the non-default VRF
   * Expectations:
-    * Traffic for Prefix 1 received from ATE2:Port1 once punted to non-defailt VRF by the VRF selection policy, must be received by ATE1:Port1
+    * Traffic for Prefix 1 received from ATE:Port2 once punted to non-defailt VRF by the VRF selection policy, must be received by ATE:Port1
-    * Traffic sent by ATE2:Port1 must be routed to ATE1:Port1 via the DEFAULT VRF in the DUT.<br><br><br>
+    * Traffic sent by ATE:Port2 must be routed to ATE:Port1 via the DEFAULT VRF in the DUT.
+    * There should be 0 packet loss. <br><br><br>

-**PF-1.6.3 to PF-1.6.7: Traffic from ATE2:Port1 to ATE1:Port1 migrated to Non-Default VRF using the VRF selection policy.**
+**PF-1.6.3 to PF-1.6.7: Traffic from ATE:Port2 to ATE:Port1 migrated to Non-Default VRF using the VRF selection policy.**
 Follow the steps in PF-1.6.2 above to gradually move different traffic flows from the Default VRF to the Non-Defailt in the following sequence:

-  * PF-1.6.3 Prefix 1-2 Traffic from ATE2:Port1 to ATE1:Port1 migrated to Non-Default VRF using the VRF selection policy.
+  * PF-1.6.3 Prefix 1-2 Traffic from ATE:Port2 to ATE:Port1 migrated to Non-Default VRF using the VRF selection policy.
     VRF selection policy on DUT:Port2 changes as follows:
     * Statement1: traffic matching IPv4Prefix1/24 & IPv6Prefix1/64, Punt to Non-default vrf
     * Statement2: traffic matching IPv4Prefix2/24 & IPv6Prefix2/64, Punt to Non-default vrf